Let Quantum Neural Networks Choose Their Own Frequencies: Introduction

 Furthermore, we show that an improvement is realisable on more advanced learning tasks.
-We train quantum models with the differentiable quantum circuits (DQC) algorithm~\cite{kyriienko2021solving} to learn the solution to the 2D time-dependent Navier-Stokes differential equations.
+We train quantum models with the differentiable quantum circuits (DQC) algorithm~\cite{kyriienko2021solving} to learn the solution to the two-dimensional (2D) time-dependent Navier-Stokes differential equations, a family of equations that has proven challenging to solve with quantum models previously~\cite{sedykh2023quantum}.
 For the problem of predicting the wake flow of fluid passing a circular cylinder, a TF quantum model achieves lower loss and better predictive accuracy than the equivalent FF model.
-Overall, our results raise the prospect that TF quantum models could improve performance on other near-term QML problems.
+Overall, our results raise the prospect that TF quantum models could improve performance for other near-term QML problems.